erashish41/employee-management-system/ems/source.md

         - LocalStorage.jsx

-- Login.jsx- Tailwind Css added in it
+- Login.jsx: Tailwind Css added in it
+-flex-col: flex-col class in Tailwind CSS applies flex-direction: column;, which makes flex
--h-screen and w-screen used to set the height and weight of element to full height and weight
+    items stack vertically instead of horizontally -h-screen and w-screen used to set the height and weight of element to full height and weight of viewPoint
-    of viewPoint
--h-screen is same as height: 100vh and weight: 100vw
+-h-screen: is same as height: 100vh and weight: 100vw

--rounded-xl
+-rounded-xl: It gives the element a slightly more pronounced curve, which can add a softer and
+    more modern look.

+- 2 way binding: Two-way data binding is like a bridge that connects your form components and the application's state.